 Sony remotes are certainly more button-packed.
 On mid- and top-tier models, you’ll find pretty much anything you would expect from a modern TV remote, including numerics, volume controls, a home button for smart TV functions, jump-to-app buttons like Netflix and Google Play, and a mic button for voice commands.
 Sony remotes also have a more traditional TV remote appearance, compared to Samsung’s more futuristic design.

 The one minor bummer for both brands: No backlighting.
 It’s never fun to pick at buttons in the dark, and neither Samsung nor Sony has a button on their remotes for illuminating buttons.

 At this point, both Ethernet and Wi-Fi connections are standard on both Sony and Samsung Smart TVs.
 This really shouldn’t be a consideration.

-We hope you’ll walk away from reading this with some sense of how Sony and Samsung compare with each other.
+We hope you’ll walk away from reading this with some sense of how Sony and Samsung compare to each other.
 But we think the most valuable takeaway here is that you get out there and go put your hands on a TV and its remote for a while to get the feel of things.
-In our home-theater crash course, we suggest you forget about the sales guys on the floor and just start playing around.
+We suggest you forget about the sales guys on the floor and just start playing around.
 That’s what those TV displays are for.
-And if you want a more complete guide to buying a TV, be sure to check out our comprehensive TV buying guide.
 Have fun!